 The combination of hands-on learning with more-traditional learning methods should make this course interesting to children with different learning styles.
 Adding or skipping the coloring pages and the folderbook also helps you adapt to the needs of each student.

-A Young Scholar’s Guide to Composers is available on either a CD-ROM or as a digital download.
+A Young Scholar’s Guide to Composers is available either in print or as a digital download.